vst/pystraps/README.rst

 Bootstrapping your Python package
 =================================

-Assuming that your python package is called ``zingo``, issue the following command and answer the questions.
+Assuming that your Python package is called ``zingo``, issue the following command and answer the questions.
 You may simply hit ``enter`` to leave them unanswered.
-Unanswered questions will be marked as *TODO* in the package source files which you can alter at anytime later::
+Unanswered questions will be marked as *TODO* in package source files which you can alter at anytime later::

   $ paster create -t pystraps zingo